argoproj/argo-cd/docs/operator-manual/declarative-setup.md

     }
     apiVersion: string
     installHint: string
-# Proxy URL for the kubernetes client to use when connecting to the cluster api server
-proxyUrl: string
 # Transport layer security configuration settings
 tlsClientConfig:
     # Base64 encoded PEM-encoded bytes (typically read from a client certificate file).